estraier/tkrzw-python/tkrzw-index.rst

      if status != tkrzw.Status.SUCCESS:
          print("ERROR: " + str(status))

-     # Execute the Get method asynchronously.
+     # Executes the Get method asynchronously.
      future = adbm.GetStr("hello")
      # Does something in the foreground.
      print("Getting a record")